The Forks of Troublesome: Before Knott County

-Duke reëstablished it on 1874-02-17 as McPherson, to serve Cornett's mill, several families, and a general merchanise store owned by Lewis Hays.
+Duke reestablished it on February 17, 1874, as McPherson, to serve Cornett's mill, several families, and a general merchanise store owned by Lewis Hays.

 Lewis Hays was also one of its postmasters.

 It is not certain where the name McPherson came from.

 Two possibilities are that it was named after James Birdseye McPherson and (as suggested by local Kentucky historian R. Lee Stewart) that it was named for a USPS department official.

-At the foundation of Hindman, it became Hindman post office, after the city, on 1884-10-07 with postmaster Franklin Pierce "Chick" Allen.
+At the foundation of Hindman, it became Hindman post office, after the city, on October 7, 1884, with postmaster Franklin Pierce "Chick" Allen.

-in Knott County
+In Knott County

-The Brinkley post office was established on 1892-09-29 by postmaster Randolph Adams.
+The Brinkley post office was established on September 29, 1892, by postmaster Randolph Adams.

 It was originally at the head of Trace Branch, but in 1913 moved 1 mile downstream and proceeded to be located at several places in the vicinity.